taustation-fan/taustation-fan.github.io/README.md

 Finally, the primary and secondary stat of your career improve at midnight GCT if you've used them on the day before.

+### Stats Benefits

+Above-average stats grant you additional benefits besides the higher success rates of tasks and checks:

+* High *Intelligence* speeds up University courses
+* High *Strength* lets you carry more mass before encumbrance kicks in
+* High *Social* grants you random advantages when buying from or selling to NPC venddors

 ## Rations

 You can survive without explicit use of rations.
 But, each time you